CameronBodine/PINGMapper/docs/gettingstarted/InstallationMinimal.md

 > Ubuntu users can consider an [alternative installation](https://github.com/CameronBodine/PINGMapper/tree/main/ubuntu) method.

 ## Step 1
-Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-When prompted, select the option to install for "me" insted of "all users".
-This will install miniconda into your user folder.
+Install [Miniforge](https://conda-forge.org/download/).
+When prompted, select the option to install for "me" instead of "all users".
+This will install Miniforge into your user folder.

 ## Step 2
-Open Anaconda Powershell Prompt or Anaconda Prompt.
+Open Miniforge Prompt.

 {: .g2k }
-> Windows Users: Go to the start menu and search for 'Anaconda'.
+> Windows users: Go to the start menu and search for `Miniforge Prompt`.

 ## Step 3
 Update conda: